duneroadrunner/SaferCPlusPlus/README.md

             registered_ptr1 = &regxscp_nstring3;
             CB::foo1(mse::xscope_ifptr_to(*registered_ptr1));
         }
-        /* Attempting to dereference registered_ptr1 here would result in an exception . */
+        /* Attempting to dereference registered_ptr1 here would result in an exception. */
         //*registered_ptr1;
     }
 ```